-Among the many notable conference participants were David Vicary Abdullah, President and CEO of INCEIF, the global Islamic university based in Malaysia, and Senator Kevin Parker, a New York state legislator who has advanced a proposal to launch the first municipal Sukuk in the United States.
+Among the many notable conference participants were David Vicary Abdullah, president and CEO of INCEIF, the global Islamic university based in Malaysia, and state Senator Kevin Parker, a New York state legislator who has advanced a proposal to launch the first municipal sukuk in the United States.
 Prominent individuals from the Malaysian banking sector, as well as the Malaysian Embassy in Washington, DC, were in attendance.

 Beyond dialogue and building business partnerships, the Chamber would reportedly like to use the event as a springboard for the creation of a permanent advocacy wing dedicated to the promotion of Islamic finance in the United States.
 “The conference isn’t just about getting together once in a while to touch base,” say Michael.
 “It’s about starting down the long road of building real and lasting growth in the United States.”